mitchty/orb/readme.md

 God lots of things left to do.

 TDD/BDD this old POS script with Test::More and make it mostly just a perl module.
+(WIP) This is an ancient script thats just been hacked until it worked.
+TDD could do it good.

-(WIP) Make it more modular for compiles/etc.. right now its pretty pathetic.
+Make it more modular for compiles/etc.. right now its pretty pathetic.

 Make it more compatible with the other ruby version managers.

-Add in python support, i've been lazy.
+Add in python/pypy support, I've been lazy.

-Start testing with Vagrant on all the os's I want to care about.
+Start testing with Vagrant on all the os's automatically.

+Make the installer more intelligent so it doesn't always install ffi/yaml for ruby.

+I'm thinking of just making each engine a directory instead of concatenating things together.

+Shell completion support for zsh, bash eventually.